 SPECIAL CIRCUMSTANCES: Traveler’s checks are not universally accepted in Slovenia.
 ATMs are prevalent in all major cities and are increasingly common in rural areas and credit cards are widely accepted.

 Slovenia’s authorities enforce strict regulations concerning the importation, exportation, and use of firearms.
 You should contact the Embassy of the Republic of Slovenia in Washington, D.C. or the Consulate General in Cleveland if you are planning to transport a firearm into or out of Slovenia.

 LGBT RIGHTS: There are no known safety and security issues of concern for lesbian, gay, bisexual, and transgender (LGBT) individuals in Slovenia.
 The LGBT community is protected by anti-discrimination laws, and there are no legal or governmental impediments to the organization of LGBT events.
+For more detailed information about LGBT rights in Slovenia you may review the State Department’s annual Country Reports on Human Rights Practices.
 For further information on lesbian, gay, bisexual, and transgender (LGBT) travel, please read our Information for LGBT Travelers page.

 ACCESSIBILITY: While in Slovenia, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 The Slovenian Government has implemented laws and programs to ensure that persons with disabilities have access to buildings, information, and communications.
 In practice, however, modification of public and private structures to improve access is proceeding at a slow pace, and many buildings are not easily accessible.
 Most tourist destinations around Slovenia are accessible by those with disabilities.